xapian/xapian-docsprint/concepts/search/queries.rst

 Simple Queries
 ~~~~~~~~~~~~~~

 The most basic query is a search for a single textual term.
 This will find
 all documents in the database which have that term assigned to them.
 For
 example, a search might be for the term "wood".

-Queries can also be used to match values assigned to documents, either by
+Queries can also be used to match values assigned to documents by applying
-an exact match, a numeric range or by applying a *value operator* against
-the value.
+a *value operator* to a particular value slot.

-When queries are executed, documents that match that query are returned
+When a query is executed, the result is a list of documents that match the
-together with a weight which indicates how good a match for that query a
+query, together with a weight for each which indicates how good a match for
-particular document is.
+the query that particular document is.

 Logical Operators
 ~~~~~~~~~~~~~~~~~

 Each query produces a list of documents with a weight according to how good a match each document is for that query.
 These queries can then be combined to produce a more complex tree-like query structure, with the operators